Every Georgian deserves the freedom and opportunity to thrive, but too many are being left behind or left out.

 Stacey Abrams and her five siblings grew up in Gulfport, Mississippi with three tenets: go to school, go to church, and take care of each other.
 Despite struggling to make ends meet for their family, her parents made service a way of life for their children – if someone was less fortunate, it was their job to serve that person.

 This ethic – and her parents’ unwavering commitment to providing educational opportunity for their children – led the family to Georgia.
-Stacey’s parents attended Emory University to pursue graduate studies in Theology and become United Methodist ministers.
+Stacey’s parents attended Emory University to pursue graduate studies in Divinity and become United Methodist ministers.
 Stacey and her younger siblings attended DeKalb County Schools, and she graduated from Avondale High School.

 Stacey received degrees from Spelman College, the LBJ School of Public Affairs at the University of Texas, and Yale Law School.
 She put her education to work to better the lives of Georgians through the government, nonprofit, and business sectors.
 Dedicated to civic engagement, she founded the New Georgia Project, which registered more than 200,000 voters of color between 2014 and 2016.
 Under the pen name Selena Montgomery, Stacey is the award-winning author of eight romantic suspense novels, which have sold more than 100,000 copies.
-As co-founder of NOW Account – a financial services firm that helps small businesses grow – Stacey has helped create or retain thousands of jobs in Georgia.
+As co-founder of NOW Account – a financial services firm that helps small businesses grow – Stacey has helped create and retain jobs in Georgia.
 And through her various business ventures, Stacey has helped employ even more Georgians, including hundreds of young people starting out.

 In 2010, Stacey became the first woman to lead either party in the Georgia General Assembly and the first African American to lead in the House of Representatives.
 As House Minority Leader, she has worked strategically to recruit, train, elect, and defend Democrats to prevent a Republican supermajority in the House, and has worked across the aisle on behalf of all Georgians.
 During her tenure, she has stopped legislation to raise taxes on the poor and middle class and to roll back reproductive healthcare.
 She has brokered compromises that led to progress on transportation, infrastructure, and education.
 Most recently, she passed legislation to improve the welfare of grandparents and other kin raising children and secured increased funding to support these families.